bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

         - but other options are possible, such as displaying a message
           - (perhaps using the [messages framework](https://docs.djangoproject.com/en/5.0/ref/contrib/messages/)).

+Python “decorators” are a perfect match for these kind of things.

 ...

 ## Applying policies - Mahmuda's version